NateyLB/CTL-SHOP/README.md

 # CTL-SHOP
-The chop backend for the CausingTheLost website
+The shop backend for the CausingTheLost website

+# API's in use
+Amazon S3